 Please submit it in the forum with as much detail as you can provide.

 They are generated by 3D rendering software, based on the models available from LDraw.org.
 The main tools involved are:

 - LDraw dat files

 We can list BrickLink, BrickOwl, or custom stores in various places on Rebrickable.
 Please read this help guide for more info.

-No. You can support Rebrickable by using our affiliate links (eBay, Amazon, LEGO) when you buy something from those sites.
+No. You can support Rebrickable by upgrading to one of our Plans; or by using our affiliate links (eBay, Amazon, LEGO, BrickOwl, BrickLink) when you buy something from those sites.
 It still works even if you buy something other than the LEGO set you clicked on, so please think of us before you purchase anything!

 Check out the more detailed FAQ in the forum.